 Dry camping is becoming more popular as technology advances.
-Specifically, solar power has allowed those living the RV lifestyle to make their own roads and find their own campsites.
-One limitation that still remains a problem is running air conditioning units off solar panels.
+Specifically, RV solar power has allowed those living the RV lifestyle to make their own roads and find their own campsites.
+One limitation that remains a problem is running air conditioning units off RV solar panels.

 It’s possible to run your RV air conditioner off of a solar system with the right equipment.
-Prohibitory factors include high costs and the ability to find places to fit all of the components.
+There are a couple of questions one must ask themselves before attempting to do so.